 - Your community has expertise and you want to give them a place to create and share their own content

 - You hope to facilitate discussions between community members

 - Your community wants an online space that’s for them, and you would like your organization to be the host

 One great example of an organization using groups effectively is the Girl Scouts of Northern Illinois.
 Nancy Ramos managed the group during their Over the Edge fundraising campaign and used it to communicate with their peer-to-peer fundraisers.

 Every week, she posted to a private Facebook group for fundraisers and also emailed them the content.
 She gave them graphics and text to share on social media, along with campaign updates and fundraising tips.

 Participants in the challenge also posted their own questions, tips, stories, photos, and more, encouraging event participants to engage with one another.

 For the Girl Scouts of Northern Illinois, a Facebook Group was the perfect fit to help foster a community between their event participants.

-This post was originally published 1/12/16 and has been updated for accuracy on 1/7/21.
+This post was originally published January 2016 and has been updated for accuracy and insights on June 2021.